 They need thinner blades to prevent breaking the welds and accept only Larger saws that handle thicker and wider blades with no issues.
 Blades come in four tooth configurations, and the number of teeth per inch (TPI) matters.

-The reason being larger gullets allow for better debris removal, and closely spaced teeth deliver a smoother cut.
+Larger gullets allow for better debris removal, and closely spaced teeth deliver a smoother cut.
 Choosing a blade’s tooth count and pattern depends on the type of cut and the material being cut.

 What sort of logs can a bandsaw cut